DylanCauwels/ConcurrentBST/README.md

 ### Lockfree
 _still in progress_

-The attempted implmentation is based on a paper by Kim, Cameron, and Graham that can be found [here](https://www.cs.umanitoba.ca/~hacamero/Research/RBTreesKim.pdf).
+The attempted implementation is based on a paper by Kim, Cameron, and Graham that can be found [here](https://www.cs.umanitoba.ca/~hacamero/Research/RBTreesKim.pdf).

 ---